-A very clear description of THIS surcharge has been made and published in the Quarterly Circular - the Egypt Study Circle of London in Vol. IV, No. 2, of May 1952 page 14, by the late Douglas Mac-Neille, who was in Egypt during the First World War.
+A very clear description of THIS surcharge has been made and published in the Quarterly Circular - the Egypt Study Circle of London in Vol. IV, No. 2, of May 1952 page 14, by the late Douglas MacNeille, who was in Egypt during the First World War.

-I very well remember

-COMMENTS of VALUE

-a serious student and collector of Egypt - (wellknown to our older members)
+I very well remember having discussed this subject with him on several occasions along with many others.
+He was comments of a serious student and collector of Egypt - (well-known to our older members)